-Adobe has just announced the latest round of updates to the Creative Cloud (CC), their suite of design apps.
+Adobe has just announced the latest round of updates to the Adobe Creative Cloud, their suite of design apps.
 Since they switched to a subscription model, they’ve been pushing out smaller, incremental updates every year rather than doing a massive overhaul every four or five years.

 This year’s update is relatively small, with a focus on emerging technologies like VR.
 For most people, there won’t be any major new features to play with; just some nice refinements.